 High Voltage: Investigation of material dielectric properties, partial discharge and withstand voltages.

-The Neural Engineering Research Group provides the primary engineering thrust in the Christchurch Neurotechnology Research Programme (NeuroTech) - a collaboration between Canterbury District Health Board (Medical Physics and Bioengineering), University of Canterbury (Electrical and Computer Engineering, Psychology, Communication Disorders), University of Otago (Medicine), and the New Zealand Brain Research Institute (in which NeuroTech is based).
+The Neural Engineering Research Group provides the primary engineering thrust in the Christchurch Neurotechnology Research Programme (NeuroTech) - a collaboration between University of Canterbury (Electrical and Computer Engineering, Psychology, School of Law), the University of Otago (Medicine), the Canterbury District Health Board (Medical Physics and Bioengineering), and the New Zealand Brain Research Institute (in which NeuroTech is based).
 Its primary focus is on:

 - Electric Power Engineering Centre (EPECentre)